Hatoris/BioPlate/docs/html/_sources/fn_set.rst.txt

 .. warning::
      - If you use numpy indexing to assign be carrefull to not overide your header.
 Value are in position plate[1:,1:] where column header are on plate[0] and row header are on plate[0, 1:].

+     .. versionchanged:: 0.1.2

-     - Set function keep only the last assignation of a value in a  well.
+     - Set function, `without merge = True` keep only the last assignation of a value in a  well.